profplump/esphome/readme.md

 ## Shelly PM1 Gen4

-The Shelly PM1 Gen 4 is a power-monitoring single-relay with an ESP32-c6 board.
+The Shelly PM1 Gen 4 is a power-monitoring single-relay switch with an ESP32-c6 board.
 It is meant to go in an electrical box.
 It has a 16A relay, a fast bl0942 power monitor, a high-voltage switch input, and a tempature probe.
 It does not require a netural

 These directly expose the necessary flash pins on a female header, but you will need to buy or build an adapter for the 1.27mm pitch of this tiny connector